phusion/passenger_library/source/intro/ruby/conceptual_overview.md

 ## Next step

-Now that you have a basic understanding of what Passenger is, it's time to [start a server and see Passenger in action](using the server.html).
+Now that you've seen Passenger in action and understand what it is, it's time to get acquainted with the basic features.

+A key feature in Phusion Passenger is [process management](process_management.html).
+This allows Phusion Passenger to keep your application stable and to maximize performance.

-<a href="using_the_server.html" class="btn btn-primary btn-lg">Continue &raquo;</a>
+<a href="process_management.html" class="btn btn-primary btn-lg">Continue &raquo;</a>

+<a href=".">&laquo; Back to table of contents</a>